If you've decided you'd like to change what you're studying at the University of Sydney, you may be able to transfer to a different degree.

 There are many reasons you may want to transfer into a new course.

 Perhaps your initial course didn’t meet your expectations, or you entered university with the intention of transferring to another course after the first year.
 The option to transfer gives you a second shot at your preferred course if you don’t quite meet the entry requirements to get in straight from school.

-Once you have accumulated more than 48 credit points, your performance at university becomes a factor in determining your eligibility if it is better than your secondary results.
+Once you have accumulated 48 or more credit points, your performance in your current degree becomes a factor in determining your eligibility if it is better than your previous results.